PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/Android Authentication.md

 # Android Authentication

 For any user to interact with GameSpark's platform they must be authenticated.
-There are 3 ways to authenticate to GameSparks, those being:
+There are three ways to authenticate to GameSparks:

-* GameSparks login
+* Username/Password
 * Device Authentication
 * Social Authentication

-## GameSparks login
+## Username/Password Authentication

 Users can register to your game using a username and password.
-A user registers using the Registration request and passing in string values for Displayname, Username, and Password:
+A user registers using the [RegistrationRequest](/API Documentation/Request API/Authentication/RegistrationRequest.md) and passing in string values for *DisplayName*, *UserName*, and *Password*:

 ```
     GSAndroidPlatform.gs().getRequestBuilder().createRegistrationRequest()